 Wildfire.
-In recent years, portions of California, including the surrounding area, have experienced wildfires that have burned thousands of acres and destroyed thousands of homes and structures.
+In recent years, portions of California have experienced wildfires that have burned thousands of acres and destroyed thousands of homes and structures.
 Property damage due to wildfire could result in a decrease in the assessed value of property in the District.